leeoos/Quick-Care/README.md

 # Quick-Care

-Quick care is a Medical Booking Website that allows you to reserve a medical service in a hospital affiliated with the health system of the Lazio Region
+Quick Care is a Medical Booking Website that allows you to reserve a medical service in a hospital affiliated with the health system of the Lazio Region

+# # HOW TO RUN THE CODE